scottyeager/info_foundation/src/threefold_foundation/tff_collaboration/threefold_ambassador_structure.md

 - [ ] [I want to be a FreeFlow Citizen](freeflow_citizen.md)
 - [ ] I am willing to put the planet first and then the community
-- [ ] I realize to be an ambassador costs time and effort and has nothing to do with protecting my own interests in relation to ThreeFold.
+- [ ] I realize to be an ambassador costs time and effort
+- [ ] I realize there are other channels to protect my own interests in relation to ThreeFold.

 More info in [how to contribute](how_to_contribute.md)